nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Data is successfully filtered by the specified date range and displayed.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to filter patient data by date.
+1. Fred enters command to filter patient data by date.
 2. CareLink prompts Fred to input a date range.
 3. Fred enters the desired start and end dates.
 4. CareLink filters the patient data based on the specified date range.